arewhyaeenn/COMP_150_LAB_8_PILLARS_2/README.md

 }
 ```

-Create a class called `RandomPlus` which extends the `Random` class (from `java.util`) to create an additional method, `nextBasicColor`, which creates and returns a new `BasicColor` with random red, green and blue values.
-Create a minimal client to test your new function and the `getPrimaryComponent` accessor in `BasicColor` (which takes `BasicColor.PRIMARY_COLOR.RED`, `BasicColor.PRIMARY_COLOR.GREEN`, or `BasicColor.PRIMARY_COLOR.BLUE` as an argument and returns the corresponding value in the `BasicColor` instance being accessed.
+Create a class called `RandomPlus` which extends the `Random` class (from `java.util`) to create an additional method, `nextColor`, which creates and returns a new `Color` with random red, green and blue values.
+Create a minimal client to test your new function and the `getPrimaryComponent` accessor in `Color` (which takes `Color.PRIMARY_COLOR.RED`, `Color.PRIMARY_COLOR.GREEN`, or `Color.PRIMARY_COLOR.BLUE` as an argument and returns the corresponding value in the `Color` instance being accessed.

 ## Abstract Classes